CAN I COME AND VISIT?

 We are not a fully outdoor provision.
 Ivy House is a wonderful setting for children to explore and lead their own play and learning.
 However, we we do subscribe to the view that the outdoors is nature's classroom and, with Moffat's wonderful surroundings, we are fortunate to extend learning outdoors.
 We have a garden (watch our video!) where children can choose whether to play inside or out and we regularly visit other outdoor venues, such as the riverside and the woodland area around us as well as our local shops and parks.
 The weather will not deter us as there is no such thing as the wrong weather - only the wrong clothing!
 For more information, you might want to read our blog

 Yes, they are available in paper format at the Nursery - kept in the main reception.
 Or you can access them via this link here

 DO YOU PROVIDE WEEKLY MENU PLANS AND ALLERGEN ADVICE?

 Yes!
 You can read our latest monthly menu plan here.
-It's updated regularly by our early years practitioner who has a specialist interest in food and nutrition.
+It's updated regularly by our nursery chef.
 All our menus are planned following guidance by the Scottish Government, "Setting the Table" and more recently, "Food Matters" Each recipe has a list of allergens, with the exception of seasonal soup which is decided based on the vegetables in our garden or local greengrocers.